jkim574/Transformer_Insights/README.md

 ## Overview

-This Jupyter notebook presents a simple implementation of a Sentiment Analysis model.
+This program presents a simple implementation of a Sentiment Analysis model.
 The model is trained on the IMDB dataset, which contains 50,000 movie reviews labeled as either positive or negative.
-We use PyTorch to build and train the BERT (Bidirectional Encoder Representations from Transformers) model in PyTorch.
+I used PyTorch to build and train the BERT (Bidirectional Encoder Representations from Transformers) model in PyTorch.

 ### Steps
 ## 1. Setup and Dependencies